-through the previous [subject to] becoming: [subject to being] born; through the previous [subject to being] born: [subject to] deadful aging [with its manifestations as:] sorrow, lamentation, pain, displeasure, despair."
+by the previous [subject to being] born: [subject to] deadful aging [with its manifestations as:] sorrow, lamentation, pain, displeasure, despair."
 Such is the origin of the whole mass of suffering.
-Therefore, Katyāyana, this is called "origination through the previous"!
-But:

-"Through the previous remainderless fading away and cessation of ignorance: cessation of the formation [of mind-speech-body by ignorance, ... and so on, up to]: cessation of [being subject to] deadful aging (...)."
+[But the cessation is in particular:] "Through the previous remainderless fading away and cessation of ignorance: cessation of the formation [of mind-speech-body by ignorance, ... and soon, up to]: cessation of [being subject to] deadful aging (...)."
+Such is the cessation of the whole mass of suffering.